drclcomputers/Prompt-Calculus/README.md

 # Prompt-Calculus
 Developer-Oriented-Terminal-Calculator

 Note: Always include the equal sign at the end of the expression.
 Don't use spaces between the operators and numbers!

+It contains:

-It contains simple operations like: +, -, * or x, /
+Simple operations like: +, -, * or x, /

 Decimal to Binary and vice-versa conversion.